 After a few months of trying different mixtures, I had my first pain-free period ever.
 I couldn’t believe it.
 I sent some to Cath in Atlanta and it worked really well for her, too.
 That’s when we had the realization that others could benefit from this formulation we had discovered.

-Cath: Fast forward to March 2020, Lar and Matt moved back to Atlanta and into my house to start Semaine Health full time.
-I quit my full-time job in December of 2020, and now the three of us run the company from a loft in downtown Atlanta.
+Cath: Fast forward to March 2020, Lar and Matt moved back to Atlanta and into my house to start Semaine Health full-time.
+I quit my full-time job in December 2020, and now the three of us run the company from a loft in downtown Atlanta.

 Semaine PMS and Period Support is unique because unlike other supplements on the market, it doesn’t directly adjust your hormone levels, but focuses on lowering inflammation when you need it the most.
 You can take it daily, but you can also use it like a plant-based Midol and just use it the week of your period (or whenever you need it the most throughout your cycle).

-We started selling Semaine just from our website, SemaineHealth.com in March 2020, but we've always wanted to make it as accessible as possible.
-We just launched in select Target stores nationwide, and are now on Rescripted's Marketplace; we’re so excited to continue to grow and help more people like us!
+We started selling Semaine from our website, SemaineHealth.com in March 2020, but we've always wanted to make it as accessible as possible.
+We just launched in select Target stores nationwide, and are now on Rescripted's Shop; we’re so excited to continue to grow and help more people like us!

 We’ve also been able to lower our prices since last year because of the increase in production.
 Our goal will always be to maintain the highest quality ingredients while being something most people can afford because we firmly believe that wellness should be attainable for everyone.

 Lar: Even though it took over 15 years to get diagnosed, we have been lucky in our endometriosis journey: we were both able to have excision surgery done by a specialist, Matt came up with an amazing formulation to help with our pain, and we’ve gotten so much love and support around Semaine from the endo community.